Ayat11/Bitmap-Editor/README.md

 - **Lowercase letters** representing the colors are handled by uppercasing them always.

+- Improvements to be made: refine feature tests to run all in input folder against output folder.

 ## Issues faced
 - Colorize was planned to be used to color the resulting bitmap on the console, however due to the nature of how colorize works, it was breaking the Specs, since it was adding extra characters to the console output.

+- [Fill function] Negative array index in Ruby will wrap around, I had to check for positive index to avoid this.

 ## Copyright
 Ayat Elsayed, 2018